evoactivity/ember-svg-jar/docs/configuration.md

 #### stripPath (can be redefined on a strategy level)

 Type: `Boolean`
-Default: `false`
+Default: `true`

-Remove SVG filepaths from asset IDs.
+Remove filepaths from asset IDs.

 #### optimizer (can be redefined on a strategy level)